 Longhorn

-sudo mkdir -p ~/.kube
+mkdir -p ~/.kube

 curl -sSfL -o longhornctl https://github.com/longhorn/cli/releases/download/v1.9.0/longhornctl-linux-arm64